kyma-project/kyma/docs/serverless/08-04-trigger-function-with-event.md

 You must also have:

 - An Application bound to a specific Namespace.
 Read the tutorials to learn how to [create](/components/application-connector#tutorials-create-a-new-application) an Application and [bind](/components/application-connector#tutorials-bind-an-application-to-a-namespace) it to a Namespace.
 - An event service (an API of [AsyncAPI](https://www.asyncapi.com/) type) registered in the desired Application.
-Learn [here](/components/application-connector#tutorials-register-a-service) how to do it.
+Read the [tutorial](/components/application-connector#tutorials-register-a-service) to learn how to do it.
 - A Service Instance created for the registered service to expose events in a specific Namespace.
-See [this](/components/application-connector#tutorials-bind-a-service-to-a-namespace) tutorial for details.
+Read the [tutorial](/components/application-connector#tutorials-bind-a-service-to-a-namespace) for details.

 ## Steps